thulasitheja/Rubik-s-Cube-RL/README.md

 For any finite Markov decision process (FMDP), Q-learning finds an optimal policy in the sense of maximizing the expected value of the total reward over any and all successive steps, starting from the current state.
 Q-learning can identify an optimal action-selection policy for any given FMDP, given infinite exploration time and a partly-random policy.
 "Q" refers to the function that the algorithm computes the expected rewards for an action taken in a given state.
+ There are two simple rules in place and reward system defined, to expedite the learning:
+ 1. Don't counter the previous rotation
+ 2. Don't make the same rotation 4 times consecutively
+ 3. The current reward system primarily focuses on the number of entirely-correct blocks.

 > ### SARSA:
 >>State–action–reward–state–action (SARSA) is an algorithm for learning a Markov decision process policy, used in the reinforcement learning area of machine learning.